tonytsheng/DBHUB/ORA/DG_SWITCH/readme.md

       - Option Group

 ## Switchover
-- You can use the aws rds switchover-read-replica command with aws cli v2.7.26.
+- You can use the "aws rds switchover-read-replica" command with aws cli v2.7.26.
 This test was run by switching over in the RDS Console.
 - Console Messages
   - Upon initiating the switchover:
   ```